Gabriel Arias Player Props: Guardians vs. Royals

-On Monday, Gabriel Arias (.130 on-base percentage in past 10 games, 160 points below season-long percentage) and the Cleveland Guardians face the Kansas City Royals, whose starting pitcher will be Ryan Yarbrough.
-First pitch is at 7:10 PM ET.
+Gabriel Arias returns to action for the Cleveland Guardians against Alec Marsh and the Kansas City RoyalsJuly 26 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Phillies.
+In his most recent action (on July 21 against the Phillies) he went 0-for-2.

 Gabriel Arias Game Info & Props vs. the Royals